awsdocs/amazon-connect-admin-guide/doc_source/security-best-practices.md

 The AWS Cloud provides flexible infrastructure and tools to support both sophisticated partner offerings and self\-managed centralized\-logging solutions\.
 This includes solutions such as Amazon OpenSearch Service and Amazon CloudWatch Logs\.

-You can implement fraud detection and prevention for incoming contacts by customizing Amazon Connect contact flows per your requirements\.
+You can implement fraud detection and prevention for incoming contacts by customizing Amazon Connect flows per your requirements\.
 For example, you can check incoming contacts against previous contact activity in Dynamo DB and then take actions such as disconnecting a contact who is on a deny list\.